sts10/sts10.github.io/_posts/2020-10-11-rust-neovim-setup.markdown

 comments: true
 ---

 I've been writing a fair amount of mediocre Rust in Neovim.
-I finally have a setup I like, but to be honest I'm not _entriely_ sure how to reproduce it on a fresh machine.
-This post represents my best-effort at reproducing the procedure I'd take on a new machine, for when I need to in the future.
-It is ugly and confusing!
+I finally have a setup I like, but to be honest I'm not _entirely_ sure which components I've install do what, or if I've listed all of the necessary components to reproduce that setup below.

+This post represents my best-effort at reproducing the procedure I'd take to get my current setup on a new machine, for when I need to in the future.
+I broke it into two versions: The first presents a BASH script and a section of my init.vim file (what Neovim uses in place of Vim's vimrc).
+The second is a more written-out version of the same procedure.

 If you have ideas for how to simplify it, or see redundancies, please let me know on [Twitter](https://www.twitter.com/sts10) or [Mastodon](https://octodon.social/@schlink)!

 ## What I'm using